MordantArc/vatsimFPL/README.md

 # vatsimFPL
-Takes latest filed Vatsim flightplan and display.
+Takes latest filed Vatsim flightplan and displays it.

 # Main Function:
 So you filed your flightplan, you're in the cockpit.
 You call up clearance and oh no!